cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 for a list of Cloud Foundry errors.

 * `cf files APP_NAME`: Returns a list of files in an application directory.

+Your application should direct its logs to STDOUT and STDERR.
+The `logs` command also returns messages from any [log4j](http://logging.apache.org/log4j/) facility that you configure to send logs to STDOUT.

+**Note:** Some of these commands may return connection credentials, so be sure not to post command output to a public forum without first removing this sensitive information.

 ## <a id='java-apps'></a>Java and Grails Best Practices ##